perujuice/carbon-footprint-tracker/README.md

    - Use the command `Flutter: launch emulator` in your development environment.

 2. **Start the Server**:
-   - Navigate to the server folder using `cd server`.
+   - Navigate to the server folder using:  `cd server`.
    - Run the server with the command `gradle bootRun`.

 3. **Run the Application**:
+   - Navigate to the client side with: `cd carbon_tracker`.
    - In the terminal, execute `flutter run`.